+RECOGNITION AND MEASUREMENT: JOINT CONTROLLING PARTIES

+Joint operations

-RECOGNITION AND MEASUREMENT: JOINT CONTROLLING PARTIES 4 + Joint operations Joint ventures Consolidated/Individual Financial Statements A joint operator recognises in relation to interest in a joint operation: a) Its assets, including its share of any assets held jointly Consolidated/Individual Financial Statements Apply the equity method in accordance with IAS 28 Investments in Associates and Joint Ventures (unless the entity is exempted from applying the equity method) . b) Its liabilities, including its share of any liabilities incurred jointlyc) Its revenue from the sale of its share of the output arising from the joint operationd) Its expenses, including its share of any expenses incurred jointly.The above are accounted for in accordance with the applicable IFRSs.
-Separate Financial Statements Recognise interest either: At cost As a financial asset in accordance with IFRS 9 Financial Instruments or IAS 39 Financial Instruments: Separate Financial Statements Same treatment as for consolidated/individual financial statements detailed above.
-Recognition and MeasurementUsing the equity method as described in IAS 28 Investments in Associates.
+Consolidated/Individual Financial Statements

+- A joint operator recognises in relation to interest in a joint operation: - a) Its assets, including its share of any assets held jointly - b) Its liabilities, including its share of any liabilities incurred jointly - c) Its revenue from the sale of its share of the output arising from the joint operation - d) Its expenses, including its share of any expenses incurred jointly. - The above are accounted for in accordance with the applicable IFRSs.

+Separate Financial Statements

+Same treatment as for consolidated/individual financial statements detailed above.